jezzsantos/saastack/src/Tools.Generators.WebApi/README.md

 If any dependencies are taken, special workarounds (in the project file of this project) are required in order for this source generators to work properly.

-We are avoiding including certain types from any projects in this solution (e.g. from the `Infrastructure.WebApi.Interfaces` project) even though we need it in the code of the Source generator, since that project is dependent on types in AspNetCore framework.
+We are avoiding including certain types from any projects in this solution (e.g. from the `Infrastructure.Web.Api.Interfaces` project) even though we need it in the code of the Source generator, since that project is dependent on types in AspNetCore framework.

 To workaround this, we have file-linked certain source files from projects in the solution, so that we can use those symbols in the Source Generator code.